Yıldız Holding

-Yıldız Food

-Yıldız Food operates the production and sales of frozen foods, processed meat, and ingredients and oils through various companies including Kerevitaş, Aytaç, and Bizim Yağ.
-Adapazarı Sugar owns one of the small coal-fired power stations in Turkey.

-Yıldız Non-food

-The non-food division of Yıldız makes a range of products from personal care items to packaging, and is the umbrella company for retail chains including ŞOK and Bizim Toptan.

-Gözde Venture Capital

-Gözde is Yıldız Holding's private equity company and is listed on the Borsa Istanbul Stock Exchange under the ticker symbol GOZDE.
-Gözde invests in non-food companies, such as packaging, industrial minerals and FMCG with financial and operational restructuring needs.

 History

 1940s

-Sabri and Asim Ülker, whose parents migrated from the Crimea to Turkey, began manufacturing biscuits in 1944, producing 75 tons in their first year.
-Capacity was tripled in 1948 with the opening of the company's first factory in Topkapı.
+Sabri and Asim Ülker, whose parents migrated from the Crimea to Turkey, began manufacturing biscuits in 1944.
+The company opened its first factory in Topkapı in 1948 and its first biscuit factory in 1965.

 1970s

 The 1970s was a period of expansion, with the company moving biscuit production to Ankara in 1970.
 Ulker produced chocolate for the first time in 1972, which proved so popular that a dedicated chocolate factory was built in Istanbul in 1974.
 In the same year, the company began exporting to the Middle East and opened its own R&D division in order to compete with international competitors.

 1980s

 The company began manufacturing some of its own equipment in the 1980s.
 In 1984 the Topkapı Makine facility was founded to create the machines required for biscuit and chocolate production within the group.

 In 1989, Yıldız Holding was created to consolidate all operations and businesses within the group.